afandiyusuf/aws_simple_translation/README.md

 DISCLAIMER: This is not the AWS officialy released plugin.

 ## Getting Started
-For now, This plugin only supports the Android platform.
-I plan to add Ios support later.

 To use this plugin, call `init` function with the `access key` and `secret key` that you get from AWS translation.
 You only need to call the `init` function once.